-- Download and install Docker Desktop as described in Orientation and setup.
+- Download and install Docker Desktop as described in Get Docker.

 - Work through containerizing an application in Part 2.

-Now that we’ve demonstrated that the individual components of our application run as stand-alone containers, it’s time to arrange for them to be managed by an orchestrator like Kubernetes.
+Now that you've demonstrated that the individual components of your application run as stand-alone containers, it's time to arrange for them to be managed by an orchestrator like Kubernetes.
 Kubernetes provides many tools for scaling, networking, securing and maintaining your containerized applications, above and beyond the abilities of containers themselves.

-In order to validate that our containerized application works well on Kubernetes, we’ll use Docker Desktop’s built in Kubernetes environment right on our development machine to deploy our application, before handing it off to run on a full Kubernetes cluster in production.
+In order to validate that your containerized application works well on Kubernetes, you'll use Docker Desktop's built in Kubernetes environment right on your development machine to deploy your application, before handing it off to run on a full Kubernetes cluster in production.
 The Kubernetes environment created by Docker Desktop is fully featured, meaning it has all the Kubernetes features your app will enjoy on a real cluster, accessible from the convenience of your development machine.

 All containers in Kubernetes are scheduled as pods, which are groups of co-located containers that share some resources.
-Furthermore, in a realistic application we almost never create individual pods; instead, most of our workloads are scheduled as deployments, which are scalable groups of pods maintained automatically by Kubernetes.
+Furthermore, in a realistic application you almost never create individual pods.
+Instead, most of your workloads are scheduled as deployments, which are scalable groups of pods maintained automatically by Kubernetes.
 Lastly, all Kubernetes objects can and should be described in manifests called Kubernetes YAML files.
-These YAML files describe all the components and configurations of your Kubernetes app, and can be used to easily create and destroy your app in any Kubernetes environment.
+These YAML files describe all the components and configurations of your Kubernetes app, and can be used to create and destroy your app in any Kubernetes environment.

-In this Kubernetes YAML file, we have two objects, separated by the
+In this Kubernetes YAML file, there are two objects, separated by the